mj-crawley/email-security-analyzer/README.md

 # email-security-analyzer

 <b>Project Overview:</b></br>
-The Email Security Analyzer is a Python-based tool designed to evaluate email security, verify domain authenticity, and detect potential phishing threats.
-This command-line application integrates with multiple security APIs to provide a robust analysis of email headers, domain information, and security posture.
+The Email Security Analyzer is a Python-based tool designed to evaluate email legitmacy by verifying domain authenticity, web and social media presence, gathering domain registration information, etc. This command-line application integrates with multiple security APIs to provide a detailed analysis using email headers, domain name, and IP addresses.

 <b>Problem Statement:</b></br>
 Email remains one of the primary attack vectors for phishing, business email compromise, and malware distribution.
-Security analysts and IT professionals need efficient tools to quickly assess email legitimacy and identify suspicious indicators.
+IT professionals need efficient tools to quickly assess email legitimacy and identify suspicious indicators.
 Existing commercial solutions are often expensive or lack comprehensive analysis in a single tool.

 <b>Solution:</b></br>
 I developed a modular Python application that consolidates multiple security checks into a single, easy-to-use interface.
 The tool offers four primary functions:</br>